Yejashi/obsidianNotes/Research/Papers/Dynist/Dyninst paper.md

 - First, we use block cloning to convert all instrumented block aliases to actual blocks, which eliminates sharing of instrumented code.
 - Second, we apply the appropriate graph transformation rule for each instpoint to insert the appropriate code snippets into the graph.

+The resulting augmented CFG is used to generate code with standard code generation techniques.